 - Breaking out long lead items.
 Another idea to consider is breaking out items with longer lead times into priority design packages.
 In this scenario, early design would be performed around procurement in order to gather technical data, create preliminary plans and deliver this information to the vendor as soon as possible.
 That way, the design-build team could collaborate early with the vendor and scope out any possible pitfalls that might present challenges.

-The design-build delivery approach provides many benefits for water and wastewater projects.
+The design-build delivery approach provides many benefits for utility projects.
 Even when global crises arise, steps like designing for procurement and early supplier engagement can be implemented to produce seamless and successful project outcomes.